bmoniey/ESP32GarageDoorOpener/README.md

 ## Version

-1.1.264 The intial version released to GitHub

-##branch async
+1.4.381

+## main merge #2 from async branch

 1.3.367 Migrated to https://github.com/alanswx/ESPAsyncWiFiManager.git.
 Now there is only one sever and no resets needed to recover from being in AP mode!

+## branch async - goal to introduce ESPAsyncWiFiManager

+1.2.302 Has wifi monitoring

+1.1.264 The intial version released to GitHub